robin-ede/open-muse/README.md

 4. Train the full (base-256) model on LAION + COYO.
 5. Train the full (base-512) model on LAION + COYO.

-All the artifacts of this project will be uploaded to the [openMUSE](https://huggingface.co/openMUSE) organization on the huggingface hub.
+All the artifacts of this project will be uploaded to the [amused](https://huggingface.co/amused) organization on the Hugging Face Hub.

 ## Usage